usuaero/MachUp_Py/README.md

 'python3 -m pytest test/'

-##Support
+## Support
 Contact doug.hunsaker@usu.edu with any questions.

-##License
+## License
-This project is licensed under the ??? license.
+This project is licensed under the MIT license.
 See LICENSE file for more information.